AerialMantis/syclacademy/Code_Exercises/Exercise_7_Unified_Shared_Memory_Ext/doc.md

 ---

 The [Intel extension for unified shared memory](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/USM/USM.adoc) (USM) adds support for allocating and manipulating regions of unified shared memory in SYCL for devices which support it.
-This adds a new distinct memory model to SYCL along side the existing one which uses buffers and accessors.
+This adds a new distinct memory model to SYCL alongside the existing one which uses buffers and accessors.

 There are various levels of USM which can be supported by a device, which provide varying levels of functionality.
-In this exercise we are going to focus on `Explicit USM`, which allows you to allocate a persistent pointer to a region of USM on the host or on a device and copy to and from it.
+In this exercise we are going to focus on `Explicit USM`, which allows you to allocate a persistent pointer to a region of USM on the device and copy to and from it from the host application.

 However, USM does not provide any implicit data movement or data dependency analysis which you would ordinarily get with `accessors`, so any copies must be done manually by calling `memcpy` and dependencies must be manually defined using `events`.